If you're a fast typist you may be interested in learning to be a scribe. Below is a clear outline of the pathway for becoming a scribe.

 Note: working out what you're worth (per hour) is also based on competition, and the expectations of clients.

 Sally-Anne Watson Kane has over 20 years' experience scribing interviews, meetings, discussions, seminars, testimonies and oral histories.
-She generally scribes selection reports and referees' reports, submissions and applications via telephone, and scribes on site in Gippsland (Vic).
-On Time Typing also has on-site scribes in Darwin (NT) and Bendigo (Vic).
+She produces selection reports and referees' reports, submissions and applications, and minutes.